What is Data Theft? 13 Tips To Prevent Your Company From Losing Data

 After a breach, patients are also more likely to avoid participating in medical research or health information exchanges.

-Organizations may need to deal with business consequences that extend years beyond the initial breach.
+You may need to deal with business consequences that extend years beyond the initial breach.

 These include loss of competitive advantage as patients choose more secure providers.